MannarAmuthan/site/pages/blog/nanpakal-nerathu-mayakkam-thoughts.md

 slug: nanpakal-nerathu-mayakkam-thoughts
 ---

-> “They were clearing his room out; taking away everything he loved; the chest in which he kept his fret saw and other tools was already dragged off; they were now loosening the writing desk at which he had done all his homework when he was at the commercial academy, at the grammar school before that.
-His sister no longer took thought to bring him what might especially please him”
+> “His sister no longer took thought to bring him what might especially please him.
+They were clearing his room out; taking away everything he loved; the chest in which he kept his fret saw and other tools was already dragged off; they were now loosening the writing desk at which he had done all his homework when he was at the commercial academy, at the grammar school before that.”
 >

 > **-Franz Kafka(The Metamorphosis -1915 )**